-Looking to enjoy time on the water with your little one?
-Finding the right infant life jacket is just as important as finding yours.
-The main job of the life jacket is obviously safety for the child but there are a number of options that make it easy to find one that fits correctly too!
+Finding the right infant life jacket is just as important as finding your own.
+The main job of the life jacket is obviously safety for the child, but there are a number of options that make it easy to find one that fits correctly too!
 Putting a life jacket on a baby can seem like a challenging task, so we will lay out some options for you to make purchasing one as painless as possible.

 Finding the right size life jacket for a child is different than how you would for an adult.
-Where you want to measure chest size to determine the size for an adult PFD (Personal Floatation Device), you use weight for the kiddos.
-You can find the sizing information on the inside of the back.
-Here is typically what you will see:
+You want to measure chest size to determine the size of an adult PFD (Personal Floatation Device), and you will need to use weight for the kiddos.
+You can find the sizing information on the inside of the back of the life jacket.

 Infant PFDs: up to 30 pounds